zangell44/ds-hiring-guide/README.md

 **Start After ~15-20 Weeks**

 2. Start applying to jobs.
+How you choose to apply will affect your success rates.

 Companies look at hiring metrics from various pipelines when evaluating candidates.
 This means applying thrugh Indeed, for example, may not send a good signal.

 Here are some good places to apply for DS/ML jobs [that aren't generally known](https://towardsdatascience.com/what-no-one-will-tell-you-about-data-science-job-applications-bff2d4b5e983):